bl-sdk/bl-sdk.github.io/willow1-mod-db/index.md

    If you're asked to overwrite existing files, accept.

-5. \[PROTON ONLY\] When playing on Linux via Proton, you need to add one of the following launch args.
+5. \[PROTON ONLY\] When playing on Linux via Proton, you need to add one of the following sets of launch args.

    **Classic**:
    ```
-   WINEDLLOVERRIDES="dsound=n,b" %command%
+   WINEDLLOVERRIDES="dsound=n,b" %command% -pf_tricks=vcrun2022
    ```

    **Enhanced**:
    ```
-   WINEDLLOVERRIDES="dinput8=n,b" %command%
+   WINEDLLOVERRIDES="dinput8=n,b" %command% -pf_tricks=vcrun2022
    ```

    [See the faq for more]({{ "/willow1-mod-db/faq/#can-i-use-this-on-steam-decklinuxmac" | relative_url }}).